 Ensure you include YouTube captions for your video and underneath the video as plain text make note that there is a YouTube video to select and view.

-To find out more information on delivering an accessible manifestos and social media guides see tabs here Rules & Guidance (warwicksu.com)
+To find out more information on delivering an accessible manifestos and social media guides see the ‘Elections Rules & Resources’ tab here Rules & Guidance (warwicksu.com)

 Campaign material printed should be done in the first instance at reception where they will print leaflets or other promotional material.
-Keep the records of receipts and email your requests to reception@warwicksu.com.
+Keep the records of receipts and email your printing requests to print@warwicksu.com.

 How to campaign